KazKozDev/pathfinder/blog-post.md

 ## Conclusion

-Building Pathfinder taught me that the best products come from combining AI-powered research with user-focused development.
-By using discovery research functions from 5 LLM chatbots to analyze user complaints, I created a tool that genuinely solves the problems job seekers face.
+Building Pathfinder taught me that the best products come from combining parallel AI research with data-driven development.
+By giving the same research task to 5 different AI tools and consolidating their findings, I created a tool that genuinely solves the problems job seekers face.

-The key insight: **AI can help developers understand user needs better than assumptions.** By using AI to analyze user feedback and then building solutions to those specific problems, I created something that users actually want to use.
+The key insight: **Multiple AI perspectives provide more comprehensive insights than single AI analysis.** By using parallel AI research and then asking AI to generate architecture based on user complaints, I created something that users actually want to use.

-**What would you build if you used AI discovery research to understand real user problems?**
+**What would you build if you used parallel AI research to understand real user problems?**

 ---